michjans/routegen/README.md

 - cmake -G "NMake Makefiles" -DCMAKE_BUILD_TYPE=Release -DCMAKE_INSTALL_PREFIX=C:/Users/mjans/dev/local ..
 - nmake

-Note: when using QtCreator on Windows you also have to set the CMAKE_INSTALL_PREFIX key in the CMake
+Note: 1.
+When using QtCreator on Windows you also have to set the CMAKE_INSTALL_PREFIX key in the CMake
          build setting to point to the "C:/Users/mjans/dev/local", directory, otherwise GeoTIFF cannot be found.
+      2. You can also manually build with the instructions above and in qtcreator go to project and select import build environment.
+Then select the "Release" directory from which cmake was executed.

 #### Linux (or Mac)
 - cd to the the directory where you unzipped or cloned the source code